hahaclassic/bmstu-python-gui/Cryptography for beginners/readme.md

-* The source codes of encryption algorithms are taken from the book "Hacking Secret Ciphers with Python", Al Sweigart
+* The source codes of encryption algorithms are taken from the book "Hacking Secret Ciphers with Python", Al Sweigart (the files have been slightly modified)

 * The dictionary of Russian words was taken from Anton Sergienko, the file is under the MIT license